Complete analysis of a realistic fiber-based quantum repeater scheme: The quantum repeater protocol

 In this work, we assume that the phase differences $\Delta\phi_A$ and $\Delta\phi_B$ are negligible or measurable, the photons from two different nodes are indistinguishable for the single-photon counters used as detectors, and the dark counts of the detectors are sufficiently low, as discussed and motivated in Appendix \ref{app:HEG_assumptions}.
 Under these assumptions the qubits are prepared into the $\ket{\Psi^+} = \frac{1}{\sqrt{2}}(\ket{01} + \ket{10})$ EPR pair (or $\ket{\Psi^-}$, which is just a local transformation from $\ket{\Psi^+}$).

 The probability that an emitted photon is detected is

-where $L_{att}$ is the attenuation length of the fiber, which for typical fibers at 1.5 $\upmu$m is around 22 km, and $\eta_0$ is the fiber-independent efficiency which contains all other relevant efficiencies: collection efficiency of emitted readout photons, efficiency to convert the readout photons to 1.5 $\upmu$m if needed, and detection efficiency.
+where $L_{att}$ is the attenuation length of the fiber, which for typical fibers at 1.5 $\upmu$m is around 22 km, and $\eta_0$ is the fiber-independent efficiency which contains all other relevant efficiencies: collection efficiency of emitted communication photons, efficiency to convert the communication photons to 1.5 $\upmu$m if needed, and detection efficiency.

 Thus, the success probability for a HEG trial is

 since we require the detection of two photons and only half of such events register one early and one late photon.